The significance and influence of culture, artistic period and history époque period of evolution of shoes throughout time.

 First of all Relevant ideology in the past about used in different periods of history and cultures that marked characteristics of footwear.
 Also the artistic characteristics of each culture.

 In China it was consider that the ideal size of the feet of a woman was 7.62 centimeters.
 Those feet whose denominated: “SIN LIAN” traduce as GOLDEN LOTOS.
 This means that belonged to a certain status.
 Then again considering the motor disability represented, did this woman literally losing their freedom by limiting their ability to move.

-In 1463 the King Edward of England proclaimed that the length of the tip of the shoe is limited: this should correspond to the social status and property of the carrier.
+In 1463 the King Edward of England proclaim that the length of the tip of the shoe is limited: this should correspond to the social status and property of the carrier.

-A ceremony that was used in orthodox Jewish culture was to remove their shoes when occurred the death of a loved one, during the mourning which means a sense of poverty without your loved one.
+A ceremony that use in orthodox Jewish culture is to remove their shoes when occurred the death of a loved one.
+Because during the mourning which means a sense of poverty without your loved one.

 Take your shoes also meant in Jewish Orthodox culture rid of commitments.
-Again the intention of obtaining freedom, closely related to human freedom feeling.
+Again the intention of obtaining freedom, closely relate to human freedom feeling.

 In Rome the Greco Roman style of the shoes indicate mainly the social status of a person.

 In the in the twelfth to the sixteenth century there is a change opposing the Greco-Roman tradition.